jasonsikes/QLogo/README.md

 * Changes in font properties (size, color, family) do not affect characters already printed.
-This enables multiple colors and fonts on the same console, but it disables any flash or strobe effect.
+This enables multiple colors and fonts on the same console.

 * The entire Logo standard library is loaded internally and buried.
 There is no library directory at this time.